pgaertig/haproxy-docker/README.md

 # haproxy-docker
-Freshly compiled HA-proxy 1.7.0 docker container with simple graceful reload and proper logging
+Freshly compiled HAProxy 1.7.0 docker container with simple graceful reload and proper logging

 ## Features:

- - HA-proxy v1.7.0 with OpenSSL 1.0.2 stable
+ - HAProxy v1.7.0 with OpenSSL 1.0.2 stable
  - logging provided with syslog redirection to stdio/console
  - graceful restart on configuration file change (on volume)